Ultra-Millionaire Tax Act of 2021: Propositions

 In the first version, the tax applies to all worldwide property of citizens of the United States and to property of non-citizens situated in the United States.
 Tax is imposed on the value of property during the last day of a calendar year.
 Debts are deducted from property value.
 Personal property of value under $50,000 is not considered.

 Married couples are treated as one applicable taxpayer for the purposes of this tax.
 Property given to the taxpayer's relatives under the age of 18 are treated as property of the taxpayer until the child attains the age of 18.
 When transferring property between trusts, the trusts start to be treated as a single taxpayer as well.

-If an individual dies, his or her wealth is taxed with the value of property to the date of death.
+Individual who die have their wealth taxed with the value of property to the date of death.

 Arguments for the tax

 Taxing wealth of the richest is a popular thought among many political groups.
 The main reason is that it can raise trillions of dollars while only having to tax very few people.
 But the bill could also lead to tax rates being fairer and it could reduce the wealth gap.